n3tuk/documentation/content/hardware.md

 title: Hardware Overview
 date: 2023-07-18T22:00:00+01:00
 description: |-
-  An overview of the hardware used by the n3tuk infrastructure
+  An overview of the hardware used by the n3tuk infrastructure.
 summary: |-
   An overview of the hardware used to connect and host the `n3tuk` infrastructure, including the kubernetes cluster, storage, and networking, alongside the